 - For rings and cuff bracelets, look inside the item.
 The hallmark should be stamped somewhere on the interior surface.

-- Necklaces and other items with chains should feature a stamp someplace near the clasp.
+- For necklaces and other items with silver chains, check for a stamp someplace near the clasp.
 Sometimes, this will be on a small metal tag.

 - Candlesticks, vases, figurines, and other decorative pieces should have a stamp on the bottom as well.